monatemedia/docker-engine-on-linux/README.md

 ## Publish Your First Project

-If you have not as yet created your project, you can create a new project on your local computer by opening a terminal in the file folder where you intend to create the application's file folder.
+If you have not as yet created your own project you want to publish, you can create a new project on your local computer.
+Open a terminal in the location where you intend to create the application's file folder.
+There is no need to manually create the folder, as the process will create the folder for you.

+Create a new JavaScript project with Vite.

 ```sh
 npm create vite@latest